Peripheral Artery Disease

 Peripheral artery disease complications

-- Critical limb ischemia20: This condition begins as an injury, an infection of the feet or legs, or open sores that don’t heal.
+Peripheral artery disease can lead to several complications.
+If your PAD is caused by atherosclerosis, you are also at risk of developing:- Critical limb ischemia[20]: This condition begins as an injury, an infection of the feet or legs, or open sores that don’t heal.
 Critical limb ischemia occurs when such injuries or infections progress, causing tissue death (gangrene) and, in some cases, requiring amputation of the affected limb(s).

 - Stroke and heart attack: Atherosclerosis, which causes the signs and symptoms of peripheral artery disease, isn’t limited to the legs.
 Plaque deposits can also build up in the arteries that s blood to the heart and brain, which may lead to a stroke or heart attack.